skypilot-org/skypilot/docs/source/cloud-setup/cloud-permissions/kubernetes.rst

          remote_identity: SERVICE_ACCOUNT

-   For details on the permissions that are granted to the service account, refer to the `Permissions required for SkyPilot`_ section below.
+   For details on the permissions that are granted to the service account, refer to the `Minimum Permissions Required for SkyPilot`_ section below.

 3. **Using a custom service account**: If you have a custom service account with the `necessary permissions <k8s-permissions_>`__, you can configure